Risk Management

 What percentage of your account are you willing to risk per trade?

 As a general rule of thumb in the industry, stock traders should risk a maximum of 2% of their account per trade.
 Many would suggest you risk less.
+I typically risk 0.5 to 1%.

-What does this mean, 2% of your account.
-It means that if you have a $10,000 trading account, you can only risk $200 per trade (10,000 x 2/100).
-As an example, if you buy a 100 shares of a $28 stock you would have to sell it if it dropped below $26.
+As a risk management example, when you buy 100 shares of a $28 stock you would have to sell it if it dropped below $26.
 However, if you bought 200 shares of the same stock you would sell below $27.
+In trading though, an arbitrary price makes no sense.
+The price you choose should be related to market activity.

-How much can you lose and still sleep at night?
 Let's look at the table below.
 It gives a number of different account sizes and 4 levels of risk, 0.5%, 1%, 1.5% and 2%.
-Thus, if you have a $25,000 account and only wanted to risk 1.5% of your account on each trade, the most you should lose on any one trade would be $375.
+Thus, when you have a $25,000 account and only wanted to risk 1.5% of your account on each trade, the most you should lose on any one trade would be $375.

 table showing maximum losses for various account sizes

-Another risk management strategy talked about by Alexander Elder in “Come Into my Trading Room” is the 6% rule.
+Another risk management strategy talked about by Alexander Elder in his book “Come Into my Trading Room” is the 6% rule.
 This rule is meant to protect your overall trading account from major losses.
 He states that at any one time you should not have more than 6% of your trading account at risk.
 Basically, if you buy three stocks at 2% risk each, you cannot buy any more stocks until these first 3 stocks move up and you have moved your stops up.
 This book contains more information on risk management and a brief description of it can be read in our technical analysis book section.

 To protect your trading account, you should not go beyond the 2% per trade or the 6% total risk limits.

-If you are interested in improving your trading results, take the first step and start to get educated now.
+When you are interested in improving your trading results, take the first step and start to get educated now.
 Risk management is one of the key areas you need to learn about before you can trade successfully.

 Terms of Use and Website Agreement